commfish/coastwide_sablefish_project/README.md

 ## Catch by gear and ADFG management area, 1960-present, or other dates (going back in time) as available.

 **Update 2018-04-24: I've struggled getting the IFDB database and Gross Earnings File to match up to agency reports.
 I've uploaded a new harvest file called data/catch/landings_nseisseicombined_1980_2016_USEME.csv.
 These numbers come straight from ADFG Annual Harvest Objective Memos.
-Because they're the only values that have been published, I want to use them until I can thoroughly review these other data sources.
+Because they're the only values that have been published, I want to use them until I can thoroughly review the other data sources.
 They represent reported landings in round lbs in the NSEI from 1980-2016 and SSEI from 1985-2016.
 I left 1907-1979 with Dave Carlile's historical catch reconstruction, but these numbers are for NSEI only.**

 Pers. comm. with K. Fenske 2018-01-03: she already has Aluetian Is. data from AKFIN and only needs state data for NSEI, SSEI, and PWS.